 Confused?
 A New York car accident lawyer can help

 Obtaining compensation for lost income is complex.
 That’s why we recommend seeking the help of a qualified attorney.
 They can help you to maximize the amount you receive.

-Here at Douglas and London, we have recovered more than $4 billion in settlements and verdicts for our clients.
+Here at Douglas and London, our New York City personal injury lawyers have recovered more than $4 billion in settlements and verdicts for our clients.
 Put our expertise to work for you by contacting our office today.
 Consultations are always free, and we’re available any time day or night.